by Jonathan Gray • March 9, 2014 • 0 Comments — 29 views

 The naivety of that claim is so breathtaking, I need a glass of water.

-And if you introduce a catastrophe (such as a global Deluge), then the present state of the earth’shas not resulted from long aeons of uniformity, but largely by natural processes acting on a mega scale during the Deluge.
+And if you introduce a catastrophe (such as a global Deluge), then the present state of the earth’s crust has not resulted from long aeons of uniformity, but largely by natural processes acting on a mega scale during the Deluge.

 The truth is, every dating method we operate today is invalid as a scientific test for the past.
 So when you’re told a certain date has been proved, you’re hearing someone who either doesn’t understand the scientific test, or who (hopefully not) is deliberately lying to you.